Project leader, Organisation

 While fire is considered an important selection agent in the development of Australia’s native flora (Gill 1975), the development of new epicormic and young seedlings en-masse are ideal for the development and spread of A. psidii.
 The impact A. psidii might have on regeneration following disturbance such as fire has long been considered a risk this pathogen posed prior to arrival in Australia, with consequences for forest structure and survival of dependent fauna and understory plants (Grgurinovic et al. 2006).
 Assessments in Australia since detection have identified significant impacts, including regeneration following disturbance events (Carnegie & Pegg 2018).

+The impact A. psidii might have on regeneration following disturbance such as fire has long been considered a risk this pathogen posed prior to arrival in Australia, with detrimental consequences for forest structure and survival of dependent fauna and understory plants.
+Assessments in Australia since detection have identified significant detrimental impacts due to the fungus, including adverse effects on regeneration following disturbance events.
 Recent extreme fire events have resulted in significant impacts on a range of different ecosystems, with widespread epicormic and seedling regeneration now occurring or about to commence, creating ideal conditions for spread and impact of rust.
-This project aims to determine the impact myrtle rust is having in species and ecosystem regeneration.
+This project aimed to determine the impact myrtle rust is having on species and ecosystem regeneration.